Pei-Ling2024/pei-ling2024.github.io/_projects/8_project.md

 # Results

 <span style="font-size:24px">
-Followings are the category spaces from human categorization task (upper) and from the last layer of DNNs (lower).
-As shown in the space, results showed that the human category space constructed from the categorization task was not predicted well by any feature space produced from the models.
+This is an on-going project.
+Preliminary results showed that the results of the arrangement task and the same-different judgment task are not highly correlated.
 </span>